SEND

 Useful website links below:

-British Dyslexia Association: Provide support, advice, resources and services and events information and dyslexia resources shop.
+British Dyslexia Association: Provide support, advice, resources and services, events information and dyslexia resources shop.

 Helpline: 0333 405 4567

-National Autistic Society: A national society proving support and advice for parents, children and young people with an autistic spectrum disorder diagnosis.
-Autism helpline: 0808 880 4104
+National Autistic Society: A national society providing support and advice for parents, children and young people with an autistic spectrum disorder diagnosis.

 Eye Can Learn: Visual perception skills exercises to support visual memory; tracking skills; spatial abilities; visual discrimination; visual closure and figure ground/form consistency.